StopModReposts/Splash-Screen-Mod-Fabric/README.md

 NOTE: it requires Fabric API.

+**PLEASE!** Notify the users that you have embedded this.
+They will be more informed and less annoyed by the button.

 ### If you are a modpack-maker
 #### Override default config
 Create `.minecraft/config/stopmodreposts.json` file with following contents: